-Notice of the Annual and Special Meeting of Shareholders
+Notice of the Annual and General Meeting of Shareholders

-NOTICE is hereby given that the Annual and Special Meeting of the Shareholders (the "Meeting") of Khan Resources Inc. (the "Corporation" or "Khan") will be held in the TSX Gallery, located at the Toronto Exchange Tower, 130 King Street West, Toronto, Ontario on March 24, 2010 at 10:00 a.m.
+NOTICE is hereby given that the Annual and General Meeting of the Shareholders (the "Meeting") of Khan Resources Inc. (the "Corporation" or "Khan") will be held in the Ketchum/Osgoode Room at the Toronto Board of Trade, Toronto, Ontario on February 16, 2011 at 10:00 a.m.
 (Toronto time) in order to:

-- 1. receive the consolidated financial statements of the Corporation for the year ended September 30, 2009 and the auditors' report thereon; - 2. elect the directors for the ensuing year; - 3. appoint the auditors for the ensuing year and authorize the directors to fix their remuneration; - 4. consider and, if deemed appropriate, adopt a resolution (the full text of which is set out in Appendix C of the accompanying Management Information Circular and Proxy Statement (the "Circular")) to ratify and approve the continuation of the existing shareholder rights plan of the Corporation, all as more particularly described in the accompanying Circular; and - 5. transact such other business as may properly be brought before the Meeting and any postponement or adjournment thereof.
+- 1. receive the consolidated financial statements of the Corporation for the year ended September 30, 2010 and the auditors' report thereon; - 2. elect the directors for the ensuing year; - 3. appoint the auditors for the ensuing year and authorize the directors to fix their remuneration; - 4. transact such other business as may properly be brought before the Meeting and any postponement or adjournment thereof.

-Khan's Board of Directors has fixed the close of business on February 22, 2010 as the record date for determining Shareholders entitled to receive notice of, attend and to vote at, the Meeting and any postponement or adjournment of the Meeting.
+Khan's Board of Directors has fixed the close of business on January 17, 2011 as the record date for determining Shareholders entitled to receive notice of, attend and to vote at, the Meeting and any postponement or adjournment of the Meeting.
 Only the holders of record of Khan common shares are entitled to have their votes counted at the Meeting.
 Holders who have acquired Khan common shares after the record date are entitled to vote those shares at the Meeting upon producing properly endorsed share certificates, or otherwise establishing share ownership, and requesting the inclusion of their name in the list of shareholders not later than ten days before the date of the Meeting.

-DATED at Toronto, Ontario, this 18th day of February, 2010.
+DATED at Toronto, Ontario, this 12th day of January, 2011.